getify/let-er/README.md

 **NOTE:** *let-er* does **not** touch `let ..;` declaration syntax (similar to `var ..;`), only the (more preferable and more readable) `let ( .. ) { .. }` statement syntax.
 If you use `let ..;` declarations, *let-er* will simply skip over them.

 ## Why block-scoping anyway?

 You may be wondering what's the big deal with block-scoping?
 What difference does it make?

-Let's actually break the question down into two parts:
+In my ["For and against `let`"](http://davidwalsh.name/for-and-against-let) blog post, I lay out the case in detail.
+But let's briefly break the question down into two parts:

 1. How does block-scoping affect my [coding style/maintainability/behavior](#coding-stylemaintainabilitybehavior)?
 2. How does block-scoping affect my [code performance](#code-performance) (memory, GC, etc)?

 ### Coding Style/Maintainability/Behavior

 There's a concept in computer science called the "Principle of Least Exposure", which is broadly applicable in a lot of areas, but in particular here, we are using that to mean: "expose a variable and its value for only as long as it's needed, no more, no less."

 Take this code snippet: